wentuto/redfish_agent/README.md

         *   **Endpoint:** Redfish endpoint (e.g., `/redfish/v1/Systems`).
         *   **Payload:** JSON payload for the request (can be empty).

-2.  **Using Endpoint Macros:**
+    Using Endpoint Macros in the excel command file

     The script supports dynamic endpoint substitution using the `${username.id}` macro pattern:

     * When you create a user account with a POST request to `/redfish/v1/AccountService/Accounts`, the script automatically stores a mapping between the username and its assigned ID.
     * In subsequent requests, you can use `${username.id}` in your endpoints, and the script will replace it with the actual ID value.

     Example workflow: